-As with most types of alternative therapy, your first step will be an initial personal assessment.
-This is when your therapist will take the time to learn about any medical history you might have and what the problem is.
-It is important that you provide your therapist with as much information as possible as this will enable them to develop a thorough and personal treatment plan.
+As with all therapies, your first step will be an initial personal assessment.
+This is when your therapist will take the time to learn about any medical history you might have, what the problem is, and be sure you have sought the appropriate medical or psychological advice.
+It is important that you provide your therapist with as much information as possible as this will enable them to develop a thorough and personal training plan.

 Because Autogenic training is held in high esteem in the medical world and is used by the NHS, it could be that you've been referred for treatment for a specific medical condition, meaning you will require very careful monitoring throughout the course.
-Unless the therapist is medically qualified, it will also mean close co-operation between your therapist and GP or physician.
+Even if your AT therapist is medically or psychologically qualified, it may also mean close cooperation between your therapist and GP or consulting physician.

-Once you have had your initial consultation your therapist will be able to form an exercise plan which is tailored to treating your problem.
-Each exercise will focus on a different bodily organ and will require the repetition of a simple formula whilst focusing attention on sensations which are associated with relaxation.
+Once you have had your initial consultation your therapist will be able to form a training plan which is tailored to you.
+Each exercise week will focus on a different body system and will require the repetition of a series of simple phrases.

-When the course is nearing completion you should have reached the stage where you are able to practice the exercises and achieve passive concentration without help in a variety of everyday situations.
-This will allow integration of the Autogenic training into everyday life and will mean the benefits can be experienced for the next week, month, year or life, depending on how long the system is continued.
+When the course is nearing completion you may have reached the stage where you are able to practice the exercises and achieve passive concentration without help in a variety of everyday situations.
+It is important to foster the integration of Autogenic training into everyday life.

 How many sessions will I need?

-Courses will usually cover a period of between 8 to 10 weeks, ether individually or in small groups.
-The exercises learnt are to be practiced for 10-15 minutes three times a day and it is a good idea to keep a diary of experiences so your therapist can monitor the progress you are making at home.
+Courses will usually cover a period of between eight to 10 weeks, either individually or in small groups.
+The exercises learnt are to be practised for 10-15 minutes three times a day and it is important to keep a diary of experiences so you can have a record of your journey and so your therapist can monitor the progress you are making at home.

 What qualifications and experience should therapists have?

-Autogenic training is not currently regulated by law in the UK meaning there are no set guidelines as to what training and experience is needed in order to practice as a therapist.
+Autogenic training is not currently regulated by law in the UK meaning there are no set guidelines as to what training and experience are needed in order to teach the autogenic method to clients.